alexashley/MockAttributes/README.md

 TODO:

 - [x] inject mocks into test
-- [ ] inject mocked objects into class under test (for `Moq` initially, although could be made more general)
+- [x] inject mocked objects into class under test (for `Moq` initially, although could be made more general)
-- [ ] stand-up class-under-test with mocked objects
+- [x] stand-up class-under-test with mocked objects
+- [ ] better test suite than the demo